The cuisine in Canada has a great variety to offer

 Well, let’s be honest – anyone who calls this the national dish of Canada doesn’t know what they’re talking about.
 Because it is a fast food phenomenon now known throughout Canada, it is at best a “weird thing” from Quebec.
 “Currywurst” also is not a national meal in Germany.

 If you have to name a Canadian national meal, then it’s definitely the turkey on Thanksgiving Day.
 Or the delicious steaks that are served at private BBQs everywhere.
 I’ve never been to a private invitation where I was served poutine.
-When the conversation gets to that, Canadians are making faces.
+When the conversation gets to that, Canadians are usually not amused.

 Meals in Canadian restaurants – Cuisine in Canada throughout the day